 鈥淚t鈥檚 gotta be fun.
 The more fun the project is, the more interested they鈥檒l be, the more they鈥檒l learn,鈥 he said. 鈥淚n fact, I have parents say, 鈥業鈥檓 really concerned.
 My kids really like 黄色app.
 My kid鈥檚 having too much fun.鈥欌

 When Robin asked his art class to create a graphic novel based on novelist Kurt Vonnegut鈥檚 short stories in 鈥淲elcome to the Monkey House,鈥 students had to learn drawing techniques, storyboarding, and dramaturgy, the skills to write a play or drama.
-They also had to learn about computer programs they needed to scan and publish a book of their artwork.
+They also had to learn computer programs to scan and publish a book of their artwork.
 They even held a gallery exhibition to talk about their work.

 Robin said students learned more about writing and illustrating Vonnegut鈥檚 works than they would have if they had simply read his short stories and wrote a book report. 鈥淚t鈥檚 more about personal interest.
 It鈥檚 about finding an idea about where you fit in,鈥 he said. 鈥淭he sky鈥檚 the limit.鈥